 Homework: There will be three homework assignments that will involve both programming and discussion.
 Each assignment will have a specific due date and time.
 You should upload your homework using the online submission form before the deadline.
 Check the homework description carefully about what is required in a submission.
 Homework grades will be posted to the STARS system.
 You can get feedback about your homework from the TA during office hours.
 No late submission will be accepted so make sure you start working on the assignments early enough.
-Quiz: There will be several pop-up quizzes throughout the semester.
-There will be no make-up quiz for the missed quizzes.

-Exam: There will be one midterm exam.
-The exam will cover all topics from the beginning of the semester until the end of the representation and description chapter.
+Exams: There will be two midterm exams.
+Exam coverage will be announced on the course home page.
 You are allowed to bring only the lecture notes (slides).